OUR EMPLOYMENT RETALIATION ATTORNEY LOS ANGELES CAN PROVE YOUR CASE

-Unfortunately, workplace retaliation does exist; however, it is important to know that you are entitled to justice if you are a victim of retaliation in the workplace.
+You are entitled to justice if you are a victim of retaliation in the workplace.
 At the Law Offices of Mann & Elias, our Los Angeles workplace retaliation lawyers understand the importance of protecting employees under all circumstances.
-We have successfully represented a great number of victims who have faced workplace retaliation and know what it takes to prove a successful case.
+We have successfully represented many victims who have faced workplace retaliation and know what it takes to prove a successful case.

-- After learning about an employee filing a lawsuit for workplace discrimination, an employer asks the employee to take unpaid leave without valid reasoning.
+- After learning about an employee filing a lawsuit for workplace discrimination, an employer asks an employee to take unpaid leave without valid reasoning.

 - An employer chooses to promote a new intern over a qualified employee because he has learned the employee is investigating the possibility of a workplace discrimination lawsuit.